codec404/jvsTry/README.md

   main.py
 ```
 The program starts when you say:
-" Hello Jarvis "

-You can also run the program in background using the provided .exe file.
-You just need to go to build folder after cloning.
-Then visit exe.win-amd-64-3.10
-Next open the main.exe file
-And just say "Hello Jarvis" or "Wake Up" or "switch on service"...
+" Hello Jarvis " or "Wake up Jarvis" or "Switch on service"

 ## Requirements

 ### Python packages